RinoReyns/CrossPlatformVstHost/README.md

       - [x] Allow to use multiple plugins and configs for them
       - [x] Generate Documentation
       - [x] AudioProcessing Class that can wrap different non-vst algorithms
+      - [x] Clean up code in vst host lib
     - TODO:
       - [ ] Add more advanced python-based Vst Host Lib utilization
       - [ ] Add more UT for python and Android
       - [ ] Integrate better wave reader
-      - [ ] Clean up code in vst host lib
       - [ ] Build solution for ARM
       - [ ] Create Render/Capture manager class.
 Its design should allow to use it for any OS.
       - [ ] Work on Render and Capture implementation for Windows